-- The above theorem does not mean American calls should be kept until maturity. - What it does imply is that when early exercise is being considered, a better alternative is to sell it. - Early exercise may become optimal for American calls on a dividend-paying stock, however. - Stock price declines as the stock goes ex-dividend. - And recall that we assume options are unprotected.
+- The above theorem does not mean American calls should be kept until maturity. - What it does imply is that when early exercise is being considered, a better alternative is to sell it. - Early exercise may become optimal for American calls on a dividend-paying stock, however. - Options are assumed to be unprotected. - Stock price declines as the stock goes ex-dividend.